MechResato/DeflectionAnalyzer/README.md

 ### Motivation

 The currently here growing project acts as a storage for a theses and is still under construction (estimated finalization May 2021).
 The main goals of the project are:
-* [Design of an detachable Platform used to analyze motorcycle suspensions]
+* Design of an detachable Platform used to analyze motorcycle suspensions
-* [Highly modular code structure to be reused in various situations]
+* Highly modular code structure to be reused in various situations
-* [Creation of an reusable embedded system platform with sensor/bus input (CAN, I2C, SPI, 0-5V, ...) as well as output via TFT and logging on an SD-Card]
+* Creation of an reusable embedded system platform with sensor/bus input (0-5V, 4-20mA, I2C, SPI, CAN, ...) as well as output via TFT and logging on an SD-Card

+### Description

+This project aims to design an extensible microcontroller system to support the user in calibrating, monitoring and recording of sensor data.
+The highly modular System implements a menu-framework for touchscreens as well as multiple concepts for efficient sensor data management and SD-Card retention.
+For Use in other projects the Hardware and Software is kept highly expandable.

+Based on this motorcycle suspension tracing is realized.
+Here the system allows the acquisition of spring deflections with position sensors at the axes, while keeping the possibility for vast extensions.
+The designed menu guides the user during the process of calibration, reference level setup and file-administration.
+In the end the values can be shown if form of graphs and indicators.
+With the press of a button the values are efficiently recorded and converted to readable format, to be processed externally.

 Preview Video: [https://www.youtube.com/watch?v=uU-0lam_NbY](https://www.youtube.com/watch?v=uU-0lam_NbY)